The Trinity Aquifer

 The petition also points out that since 1904, the rule of capture in Texas has been modified or limited many times, and the entire paradigm of regulating using Groundwater Conservation Districts employs a "reasonable use" doctrine.
 For these reasons, the petition asserts the rule of capture "is a tattered remnant of the original rule causing more harm than good."
 The petition urges the court to recognize "the rule of capture is no longer defensible, and in fact is dangerous public policy as it risks exhaustion of critical water resources."

 Meanwhile, on the legislative front, State Representative Jason Isaac of Dripping Springs and State Senator Donna Campbell filed a flurry of bills aimed at stopping the Electro Purification project.
 One bill was to expand the territory of the Barton Springs/Edwards Aquifer Conservation District to include the wellfield and a second bill would do the same for the Hays Trinity Groundwater Conservation District.
 Lawmakers recognize that only one bill can pass because an area can only be in one district but they elected to apply a "shotgun" approach.
 A third bill would limit the eminent domain powers of the Goforth Special Utility District, making it probably unable to build a pipeline.
 (45)

 When the bills were heard by the House Natural Resources Committee on March 24, they ran into harsh criticism from other lawmakers.
 Committee vice-chairman Trent Ashby of Lufkin said Electro Purification is "not violating any laws here.
 They're playing by the rules."
-The most controversial bill is the one that would strip the Goforth District of its eminent domain powers, but it was the Legislature itself that gave it those powers and the lawmakers said they were reluctant to set a precedent of taking away powers they had given.
+The most controversial bill was the one that would strip the Goforth District of its eminent domain powers, but it was the Legislature itself that gave it those powers and the lawmakers said they were reluctant to set a precedent of taking away powers they had given.
 (46) All three bills were left pending in committee (47), which usually means they advance no further, but supporters campaigned hard using social media and email alerts asking people to contact legislators directly.